Academic Assistance Services

 ACADEMIC SUCCESS CENTER

-We offer peer tutoring in writing, math, business, and the sciences, and we can assist in locating help for other courses as well.
+We offer peer tutoring in writing, math, business, the sciences, and we can assist in locating help for other courses as well.
 Our mission is to provide reliable test administration in a secure and comfortable testing environment.
 The following tests are given through the Academic Success Center.
 For more information call the Director at (580) 327-8149.

 Academic Assistance and Tutoring